 Legislative Bill 47 amends section 23-114.01 of the Reissue Revised Statutes of Nebraska to enhance the governance and operational procedures of county planning commissions and county boards.
 The bill introduces a requirement for each member of the commission and the county board to undertake two hours of education per term on relevant topics, which will be developed and presented by the respective county attorney.
-Additionally, the bill modifies the process for granting conditional use permits or special exceptions, emphasizing that such decisions must be based solely on county zoning regulations and that applicants must comply with all local, state, and federal requirements.
+Additionally, the bill modifies the provisions regarding the granting of conditional use permits or special exceptions, emphasizing that such decisions must be based solely on county zoning regulations and that applicants must comply with all applicable local, state, and federal requirements.

 Statutes affected: Introduced: 23-114.01